 Procuring a Minor for Child Pornography

-In Victoria, the offence of procuring a minor for child pornography carries a maximum penalty of 10 years imprisonment.
+At law, what is often referred to as child pornography is known as child exploitation material.
+In Victoria, the offence of procuring a minor for child exploitation material carries a maximum penalty of 10 years imprisonment.

-The Offence of Procuring a Minor for Child Pornography
+The Offence of Procuring a Minor for Child exploitation material

 A person who: